Brazilian jiu-jitsu gi: Maintenance

 It is advised to leave a gi to dry in indirect sunlight, and avoid drying in drying machines, as this can cause shrinkage.

 Differences to the judogi

-The Jiu-Jitsu gi is similar to the judogi with a few differences.
-Jiu jitsu regulations allow for tighter cuffs on the pants and jacket, and the skirt (section of the gi beneath the belt) is shorter.
-This allows the practitioner to benefit from a closer fit, providing less material for an opponent to manipulate.
-Team, sponsor, and manufacturer's patches are often more prominently displayed on a Jiu-Jitsu gi than would be allowed in judo.
-The kimono of a judo gi is generally thicker than that of a Jiu-Jitsu gi, to make it less prone of ripping in competition or training.
-In jiu jitsu it's also more widely accepted to wear gis of non-standard colors such as green, black and purple, whereas in Judo only white and blue are generally accepted.
+The jiu-jitsu gi is similar to the judogi with a few differences.
+Jiu-jitsu regulations allow for tighter cuffs on the pants and jacket, and the skirt (section of the gi beneath the belt) is shorter.
+This allows the practitioner to benefit from a closer fit, providing for more fluid movement and less material for an opponent to manipulate.
+Team, sponsor, and manufacturer's patches are often more prominently displayed on a jiu-jitsu gi than would be allowed in judo.
+The judo gi is generally thicker than that of a jiu-jitsu gi which makes them harder to grab.
+In jiu-jitsu everyday practice it's also more accepted to wear gis of non-standard colors such as dark green, black and purple, whereas in judo only white and blue are generally accepted.